First South West: History

-Routes
+Area of operation

-First South West routes cover much of Cornwall.
-It operates the Park & Ride service in Truro.
-In March 2015, First Kernow commenced operating some of Western Greyhound following its sudden closure.
+First South West routes cover much of Somerset, mainly in and around Taunton and Bridgwater.

-Although the operator is named ‘First South West’, it only operates services in Cornwall and Southern Somerset, with a minority of services operating into Devon.
+Although the operator is named ‘First South West’, it only operates services in Southern Somerset, with a minority of services operating into Devon.
 It does not cover the rest of the South West region of England, with these areas being covered by different subsidiaries of the wider FirstGroup business.

 Many routes are operated commercially and not under any tender or subsidy by the local council.
-Many of these fall within Cornwall, yet many other services are also operated commercially rather than under tenders such as the Adventures By Bus routes.

 First South West, trading as The Buses of Somerset, operated the Taunton Park & Ride service under a contract with Somerset Council signed in 2021.
 This was due to last for five years, however, First South West informed Somerset Council it no longer finds the route to be viable and ended its commitment in February 2024.
 The service was taken over by Stagecoach South West.

+Local brands

+Most First South West services were operated using local branding.
+FirstGroup announced in December 2024 that it was ending the use of local brands across the country.
+They were to be phased out as buses and signs were replaced or repainted.